dvdebian/MySteamLibrary/MySteamLibrary/README.md

-﻿# Steam Game Collection Manager
+﻿# My Steam Library

 A Windows application to browse and search your Steam game collection.
+No installation needed.

 ## 🚀 Key Features